 Throughout the development of the Consolidated Plan, citizen input is encouraged and sought.
 City of Minneapolis staff has developed a citizen participation plan designed specifically for the Consolidated Plan.
 Generally, the City of Minneapolis provides its citizens in alternative forums many opportunities to provide input to the decision making process.
 Citizens are encouraged to attend and participate in City council committee meetings, neighborhood/community revitalization meetings, numerous boards and public hearings designed to solicit public comments.
+Throughout each year, city staff from the office of intergovernmental relations attends various and appropriate community meetings regarding issues covered under the plan.
 These avenues of engagement allow the City Council to sense the needs and views of city residents and factor them into decision-making actions.
 Community participation includes the broad resident involvement in neighborhood and community organizations, and supports clearly defined links between the City, City services and neighborhood and community organizations.
 The City encourages citizen participation to promote sustainable decisions by recognizing and communicating the needs and interests of all participants, including elected officials and decision-makers.